michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 5. And because of this are we bound to be subject, not for the wrath only, but also because of conscience.

-6. On this account also give we tributeLit. " head-silver." to them; for they are the servants of Aloha over these things constituted.
+6. On this account also give we tribute

-7. Render therefore to every man as is due to him: to whom tributeLit. " head-silver." (is due,) tribute;Lit. " head-silver." and to whom custom, custom; and to whom reverence, reverence; and to whom honour, honour.
+7. Render therefore to every man as is due to him: to whom tribute

 8. And to no man owe any thing, but one another to love.
 For whoever loveth his neighbour fulfilleth the law: